- As low as $147/Night

 - Approximately 1400 square feet

-Sensational Historic District condo.
+Pretty Historic District condo.
 Walking distance to all that Charleston has to offer.
 King Street Shopping, fine dining, Spoleto, College of Charleston, or strolling through historic Charleston.
 All a short walk away.
 Two bedrooms, two baths.
-Handsome kitchen and living room.
-High ceilings, handsome moldings.
-Located in the extraordinary South of Broad neighborhood.
+Alluring kitchen and living room.
+High ceilings, gorgeous moldings.
+Located in the striking South of Broad neighborhood.
 Private garden and porch.
 Live like a local while in Charleston.
 THIS IS A 30-DAY PLUS-ONLY RENTAL.
 THE CHARLESTON ORDINANCE ONLY ALLOWS SUCH.
 One off-street parking space comes with the unit.

 Shopping on King Street, appreciating the Spoleto Festival, visiting the College of Charleston or the Aquarium, or strolling through the Old City Market, you will find this location to be a few mins. walk to all.